jamesmoonusa/UFOs/README.md

 Using HTML and Javascript making a dynamic webpage that accpets user input to display UFO sighting data on a table

 ### Results
 The initial look for the webpage is following.
-A user can input Filter on left side, and the Filtered Data will be displayed on right side table.\
+A user can input Filter on left side, and the Filtered Data will be displayed on right side table.
+Also UFO Sightings sign on Left side on top link does refresh the webpage.
 ![Initial Webpage Image](https://github.com/jamesmoonusa/UFOs/blob/main/images/initial_look.PNG)

 1. Date - A user can input a date that want to serach on data and disply on the Table.\